 Parent PLUS Loan Eligibility

-Eligibility for a parent PLUS loan is not like that of a private loan.
+Eligibility for a parent PLUS loan is different from that of a private loan.
 Credit scores and debt-to-income ratios are not considered, for example.
-However, an adverse credit history could have an impact.
+However, an adverse credit history could impact eligibility.

 Getting Approved for the Federal Parent PLUS Loan